-Todd Faircloth is a 10-time Bassmaster Classic qualifier, two-time B.A.S.S. winner and one of the best sticks on the planet.
+Todd Faircloth is a 14-time Bassmaster Classic qualifier, five-time B.A.S.S. winner and one of the best sticks on the planet.
 When the summertime fishing gets tough for him, he looks for that special change that will make a difference.

 "I've got a couple of special patterns I like in the late summer that focus on doing things just a little bit differently," Faircloth explains.
 "Sometimes that can make all the difference in your catch."

 For deep water bass holding on ledges, Faircloth's approach is 180 degrees different from most.

 "I've noticed that 90 percent of the time anglers will put their boat in deep water and cast toward the shallows when they're fishing a ledge or point," he says.
 "Generally, there's nothing wrong with that, but if the bass are finicky, I'll do just the opposite.